alan-turing-institute/AutisticaCitizenScience/project-management/sprint-demo-requirements.md

 ### Challenges

-This section of the sprint report captures challenges that the Fujitsu team faced during the sprint.
+This section of the sprint report captures challenges and blockers that the Fujitsu team faced during the sprint.
-The challenges should include links to the relavent issues and pull requests where applicable.
+The challenges should include links to the relevant issues and pull requests where applicable.

 #### Template section format

-> * `challenge description`
+> * `challenge/blocker description`
 >   * Related to issues: [`#o`](https://github.com/alan-turing-institute/AutisticaCitizenScience/issues/`o`), [`#p`](https://github.com/alan-turing-institute/AutisticaCitizenScience/issues/`p`)
 >   * *Additional notes if necessary.*

-### Community Feedback Requests
+### Community feedback requests

 This section of the sprint report captures issues and pull requests where community feedback is particularly requested.